 What to Plant With Ageratum

 Commonly known as Floss Flower, Ageratum is a compact, low-growing annual that produces soft, cushion-like blooms in shades of blue, purple, pink, or white.
-Its unique texture and long-lasting flowers make it a favorite in borders, containers, and mass plantings.
-But to create a garden that truly pops, it helps to pair Ageratum with the right companion plants—those that complement its color, texture, and growth habit.
+In order to create a garden that truly pops, it helps to pair Ageratum with the right companion plants—those that complement its color, texture, and growth habit.
+In this Garden Blog, we’ll walk you through the best plants to pair with Ageratum, as well as important considerations for planning a successful mixed planting.

 By: Reggie Meehan (11/13/2025)